8.6 Healthcare Administration

 Vice President

-Most hospitals and some larger clinical practices will have vice presidents who supervise different areas of the practice including Human Resources, patient services, and information technology.
-This position typically receives input from department directors or heads and reports directly to the chief executive who is responsible for their division.
+Most hospitals and some larger clinical practices have vice presidents who oversee various areas of the organization, including human resources, patient services, and information technology.
+This position typically receives input from department directors or heads and reports directly to the chief executive responsible for their division.

 Chief Executive Positions: CEO/CFO/CTO/COO

-Executives such as the chief executive officer, the Chief Financial Officer, the chief technology officer, or the chief operations officer are the top individuals controlling different components of hospital administration.
-They receive reports from vice presidents of their division and are responsible for making the large-scale decisions that affect the running of the hospital.
-They report to a board of directors on how they are fulfilling the organization’s mission and vision and on maintaining the business success of the hospital group.
+Executives such as the chief executive officer (CEO), chief financial officer (CFO), chief technology officer, and chief operations officer (COO) oversee different components of hospital administration.
+They receive reports from the vice presidents of their respective divisions and are responsible for making high-level decisions that impact the hospital’s operations.
+These executives report to a board of directors on how they are fulfilling the organization’s mission and vision, as well as on maintaining the business success of the hospital group.

 The people who manage and coordinate the operational, financial, and logistical aspects of healthcare organizations to ensure the efficient delivery of medical services and optimal patient care.